parcio/haura/docs/src/julea-betree/usage.md

 JULEA can't find the library in its current position as it is located in the build directory of *Haura*.
-For debugging purposes we can simply copy the produced `libobject_haura.so we can simply copy the produced `libobject_haura.so we can simply copy the produced `libobject_haura.so` to the JULEA backend directory.
+For debugging purposes we can simply copy the produced `libobject_haura.so` to the JULEA backend directory.

 > TODO
 >